DexterKray/dex_postal/README.md

 ensure dex_postal
 ```

-3. (Optional) Import the SQL in `INSTALL/dexpostal.sql` if you want to use the included DB schema.
+3. Import the SQL in `INSTALL/dexpostal.sql` if you want to use the included DB schema.
 4. Edit `postalcodes.json` to add or adjust postal codes for your map.

 ## Configuration